 After the completion of the job, the customer and the contractor have the opportunity to write feedback about the working cooperation and assign it a quality rank.

-The list of jobs, completed by the customer or the contractor, can be found in the Jobs section of the user's profile.
+The list of jobs, completed by the customer or the contractor, can be found in the Freelance section of the user's profile.

 An example of feedback, posted by a customer, is presented in Figure 23 following.